ALT Tags in Search Engine Optimization

 Search engine optimizers no longer need to use keyword phrases in the ALT text of images on their Web pages.

-However, let’s look at a smarter approach.
+However, let’s look at a more innovative approach.

 Other ALT Text Tips . . .

-2. Use your keyword phrase in one or two instances of ALT text on the page no more.
+2. Use your keyword phrase in one or two instances of ALT text on the page, no more.
 Use moderation in everything you do in search engine optimization.

 4. “Consider using a description below the graphic.
 Based on recent test results, this is read often,” states West.

 West continues, “Basically, remember to be compliant, not just with the W3C but also with the ADA.
 It all comes down to intent.
-If your intent is to fool the search engine into giving you a higher ranking, you are performing ‘grey or black hat’ strategies.
-Stay on the right side of the path and the engines will bless you.”:)
+If you intend to fool the search engine into giving you a higher ranking, you are performing ‘grey or black hat’ strategies.
+Stay on the right side of the path, and the engines will bless you.”:)

-Remember . . .
-ALT Text is Just One “Piece of the Pie”
+Remember… ALT Text is Just One “Piece of the Pie”

 Don’t ever focus on just one piece of the pie.
 Always remember the basics - the SEO foundation - and make sure it’s solid.